TheTestingMuse/thetestingmuse.github.io/_pages/about.md

 I am also Hosting the London [Ministry of Testing “Essentials”](https://www.meetup.com/Ministry-of-Testing-London/events/) event monthly in the amazing [Zoopla](https://careers.zoopla.co.uk/life-at-zoopla/) offices, near Tower Bridge throughout 2020, and am a [Ministry of Testing Podcast](https://www.ministryoftesting.com/dojo/podcasts) host – I **love** to share my experience and knowledge with people to help them be the best version of themselves.

-During my [16 years](https://www.linkedin.com/in/thetestingmuse/) in the field of quality and testing I’ve been a tester, senior, lead, test manager, head of testing and am now instrumental to helping [Zoopla](https://careers.zoopla.co.uk/life-at-zoopla/) to transform into a truly agile (lower-case ‘a’) group.
+During my [17 years](https://www.linkedin.com/in/thetestingmuse/) in the field of quality and testing I’ve been a tester, senior, lead, test manager, head of testing and am now instrumental to helping [Zoopla](https://careers.zoopla.co.uk/life-at-zoopla/) to transform into an agile (lower-case ‘a’) and truly quality-focused group.

 I have a technical mindset and a real passion for investigation and testing as a profession (especially risk-based, and Exploratory Testing with developer tools, proxies, and API’s).
 I’ve been told that my passion is infectious when talking about my experiences and perspectives on the subject.